The views of experienced experts on what the ideal mating /early gestation barn should look like.

 Javier Lorente Martín

-Javier Lorente Martín is an Agricultural Technical Engineer specialised in animal production, and he also holds an Msc degree in Pig Health and Production since 2006.
-In the last years he has also improved his training studying a Business Management and Administration Programme (PADE) and going into depth in the management of high performance teams.
+Javier Lorente Martín is an Agricultural Technical Engineer specialised in animal production.
+He also holds an Msc degree in Pig Health and Production since 2006.
+His training also includes a Business Management and Administration Programme (BMA), and he has gone into depth in the management of high performance teams.

-He was born in Valencia in 1977 and he has been practising his profession for 15 years in the pig sector.
-Javier has specialised in this sector in all its production stages.
-He has worked as an operator and technician in farms and studs, in genetics companies and in pig production companies holding high responsibility positions.
+He was born in Valencia in 1977 and he has been developing his career in the pig sector for 18 years.
+Javier has specialised in this sector in all of its production stages.
+He has worked as an operator and technician on farms and studs, in genetics companies and in pig production companies holding high responsibility positions.
 In 2008 he worked for the Danish Farm Design company in Denmark to increase his knowledge in farm management.

 Joan Wennberg discusses with different experts how do they think that the ideal mating area design should be.